CTOBGH/signum/USAGE.md

     * *Add note: When in doubt, refer to the detailed definitions in [STANDARD.md](STANDARD.md#3-signum-label-categories).*

 ## How to Apply Your Signum Label (Common Methods)
-* Depending on the content you want to label, will change how add your label in, we've provided some examples below:
+* The method for adding your Signum label depends on the type of content you are labeling.
+Here are common examples:

     ### Markdown Files (YAML Front Matter - Recommended)
     * Add this block at the very top of your `.md` file.